SemParser: A Semantic Parser for Log Analysis: Evaluation

-Specifically, we compare our~\name's base model to the state-of-the-art log parsers below implemented on ~\citet{zhu2019tools}'s benchmark: (1) \textbf{LenMa~\cite{shima2016length}.} This online parser encodes each log message into a vector, where each entry refers to the length of the token.
+Specifically, we compare~\name~to the following log parsers as baselines: (1) \textbf{LenMa~\cite{shima2016length}.} This online parser encodes each log message into a vector, where each entry refers to the length of the token.
 Then, it parses logs by comparing the encoded vectors; (2) \textbf{AEL~\cite{jiang2008abstracting}.} This paper devises a set of heuristic rules to abstract values, such as ``value'' in ``word=value''; (3) \textbf{IPLoM~\cite{makanju2009clustering}.} IPLoM partitions event logs into event groups in three steps: partition by the length of the log; partition by token position; and partition by searching for bijection between the set of unique tokens; (4) \textbf{Drain~\cite{he2017drain}.} It leverages a fixed depth parse tree with heuristic rules to maintain log groups.
 Its ability to parse logs in a streaming and timely manner makes it popular in both academia and industry.

-We also reproduce four widely-applied anomaly detection techniques (denoted by their core architectures) as following: (1) \textbf{LSTM.} ~\citet{du2017deeplog} employed a deep neural network, LSTM, to conduct anomaly detection and fault localization on logs, taking the context information into account; (2) \textbf{Atten-biLSTM.} To handle the ever-changing log events and sequences during the software evolution, ~\citet{zhang2019robust} detected anomaly detection by an attention-based bi-LSTM network.
-The attention mechanism allows the model to learn the different importance of log events; (3) \textbf{CNN.} ~\citet{lu2018detecting} utilized CNN layers to detect anomalies in big data system logs inspired by the benefits from CNN in general NLP analysis; (4) \textbf{Transformer.} ~\citet{nedelkoski2020self} detected anomalies in logs via the Transformer encoder~\cite{vaswani2017attention} with a multi-head self-attention mechanism, allowing the model to learn context information.
+We also reproduce four widely-applied anomaly detection models as following: (1) \textbf{DeepLog}~\cite{du2017deeplog} employed a deep neural network, LSTM, to conduct anomaly detection and fault localization on logs, taking the context information into account; (2) To handle the ever-changing log events and sequences during the software evolution, \textbf{LogRobust}~\cite{zhang2019robust} detected anomaly detection by an attention-based bi-LSTM network.
+The attention mechanism allows the model to learn the different importance of log events; (3) \textbf{CNN}~\cite{lu2018detecting} is also utilized to detect anomalies in big data system logs inspired by its benefits in general NLP analysis; and (4)\textbf{Transformer.}~\cite{nedelkoski2020self} detected anomalies in logs via the Transformer encoder~\cite{vaswani2017attention} with a multi-head self-attention mechanism, allowing the model to learn context information.

-When conducting experiments, we fed extracted features from log messages into different models.
-By analogy to ~\citet{du2017deeplog} that extracted log template sequence as features, we extract features by concatenating template embedding $emb_{template}$, concept embedding $emb_{concept}$ and instance embedding $emb_{instance}$ as following: